 What are the requirements of members?

 The Advocacy Committee will meet monthly, with a minimum time commitment of four hours per month.
 As the committee is a working group, members may be asked to complete tasks in support of YW Boston’s advocacy work outside of official committee meetings.

 Members should be deeply committed to YW Boston’s mission to eliminate racism, empower women, and promote peace, justice, freedom, and dignity for all.
 Having some knowledge or experience in policy development and execution is also valuable, though not required.
 Also valuable are: knowledge of the local community; ability to analyze information; clear communication skills.

 What is the selection process?

-Applications will be reviewed by YW Boston’s Senior Management Team on a rolling basis.
-Finalists may be asked to participate in a brief interview.
+Applications will be reviewed by YW Boston’s Senior Management Team.
+Finalists will be asked to participate in a brief phone interview.

 Apply for YW Boston’s Advocacy Committee